-The AAFP has reviewed Diabetes and its Complications and deemed it acceptable for up to 23.75 In-Person, Live (could include online) AAFP Prescribed credit.
-Term of Approval is from 11/03/2022 to 11/05/2022.
+The AAFP has reviewed Diabetes and its Complications and deemed it acceptable for up to 24.00 Live AAFP Prescribed credits.
+Term of Approval is from 11/02/2023 to 11/04/2023.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing Nursing Education

 Harvard Medical School is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
 This activity is approved for 24.00 contact hours, of which 17.50 are eligible for pharmacology credit.
 Contact hours are awarded commensurate with participation and completion of the online evaluation and attendance attestation.
 We suggest claiming your hours within 30 days of the activity date, after this time, the attendance attestation will still be required to claim your hours.

 The National Commission on Certification of Physician Assistants (NCCPA) states that AMA PRA Category 1 Credits™ are acceptable for continuing medical education requirements for recertification.
 Learners should check with their state licensing board to ensure they accept reciprocity with AMA PRA Category 1 Credit™ for re-licensure.

 The Royal College of Physicians and Surgeons of Canada recognizes conferences and workshops held outside of Canada that are developed by a university, academy, hospital, specialty society or college as accredited group learning activities.